gsvarovsky/json-rql/README.md

 });
 ```

-See the tests for more examples.
+See the tests (especially test/sparql) for more examples.

 ## But wait...
 You know what's exciting about this?
 Imagine for a second that you had a document index like [elasticsearch](https://www.elastic.co/products/elasticsearch) containing Artists, and their birthplaces as nested documents.
 Well, then you could trivially translate the JSON example above into an elasticsearch query.